pkubit-g/connectors/flink-connector/README.md

 #### Known limitations:
 - currently only DeltaSink is supported which means that this connector is only ably to write data to a Delta table and is not able to read from it,
 - current version supports only Flink Datastream API.
 Support for Flink Table API / SQL along with Flink Catalog's implementation for storing Delta table's metadata in an external metastore are planned to be added in the next releases,
-- current version provides Delta's transactional gurantess only for tables stored on HDFS and Microsoft Azure Storage
+- current version provides Delta's transactional guarantees only for tables stored on HDFS and Microsoft Azure Storage

 ### Usage